aq18507/GATORdocs/doc/Scripts.rst

 Description
 +++++++++++

-The ``dataSort`` script takes all data from an analysis and sorts it into directiores.
+The ``dataSort`` script takes all data from an analysis and sorts it into directories.
 This script does not require any inputs.
 It indexes all ``.dat`` files.
 It then appends the results into the corresponding ``.mat`` files with the structured array named ``Output``.
-This scrpit is stored in the ``Script`` directory, which means that if it is run for the first time it will required the working directory to be indexted.
+This script is stored in the ``Script`` directory, which means that if it is run for the first time it will require the working directory to be indexed.
 This can either be done manually or by running the ``preamble;`` command, providing the file exists in the working directory.

 Syntax
 ++++++